-In addition, according to methodology AMS-I.D version 18.0, CO_2 emissions from on-site consumption of fossil fuels due to the project activity shall be calculated using the latest version of the "Tool to calculate project or leakage CO_2 emissions from fossil fuel combustion".
-However the project activity does not consume any diesel on site.
+$A{PJ} - A{BL}$ Θ In addition, the methodological toolaccording to methodology AMS-I.D version 18.0, CO2 emissions from on-site consumption of fossil fuels due to the project activity shall be calculated using the latest version of the "Tool to calculate project or leakage CO2 -emissions from fossil fuel combustion" (Version 02 - Published by EB 41, Annex 11), was used to determine the project CO2 emissions from the combustion of the fossil fuel".
+However the project activity does not consume any diesel, which is used from time to time in the back up generators on site on site.
 The project activity used to have a backup diesel generator on site.
 However this has now been removed and there are thus no project emissions related to fossil fuel consumption.

-As such project emission for this project activity are equal to zero, $PE_y = 0$.
+As such project emission for this project activity are equal to zero, $PE_v = 0$.